GALAS LGBTQ+ Armenian Society: Data collection and research

-In an interview with The 19th, GALAS President Erik Adamian stated, "If you think about the number of Armenians here, and how many of us are queer, we are certain that with proper data gathering and census information we would be able to have access to a different level of information in terms of how large our community actually is, and how far and wide it reaches."
+In an interview with The 19th, GALAS president Erik Adamian stated, "If you think about the number of Armenians here, and how many of us are queer, we are certain that with proper data gathering and census information we would be able to have access to a different level of information in terms of how large our community actually is, and how far and wide it reaches."

-California State Data

 GALAS has endorsed California State Assembly bill AB 2763, commonly referred to as the California MENA Inclusion Act, which would require the State of California to add a distinct MENA (Middle Eastern and North African) category for all state data and agencies.

-Armenian Diaspora Survey
+Armenian diaspora survey

 GALAS has provided assistance to the researchers at the Calouste Gulbenkian Foundation's Armenian Diaspora Survey in collecting data pertaining to LGBTQI Armenians in the United States.
 The report, published in May 2023, suggests that Armenian Americans, particularly under the age of 35, are supportive of LGBTQI inclusion in the Armenian community.

 [T]he study suggests that Armenians in the [United States] tend to be open-minded about wider societal issues.
 For instance, a question (Q25) in the survey is related to views on LGBTQI.
 The large majority of the respondents in the US (73%)... say, "Yes, one can be LGBTQI and be a part of an Armenian community."
 A higher percent (84%) of the 25-34 years old in the US were in the affirmative.
 About two in ten (US 16%) of the respondents said they do not have an opinion on the issue or "Don't know".
 Only about one in ten (US 11%) said, "No, one cannot be LGBTQI and be a part of Armenian community."

-Safe spaces

-GALAS hosts safe spaces for discussion and understanding amongst LGBTQ+ Armenians and their communities.

-The organization supports the expansion of interim housing for the transgender/non-binary community, and encourage further development of permanent housing, and has voiced support for County-operated shelters in the San Fernando Valley.